iLLsen/MagnifyingGlassLensEffectDemo/README.md

 If you like this demo, check out my other work at [https://illsen.com/links/](https://illsen.com/links/).

-## Demo Project for Magnifying Glass Shader
+## Godot 4 Demo Project for Magnifying Glass Shader

 This demo showcases a **Magnifying Glass Shader** applied to a **MeshInstance2D** in the scene, which uses a **SphereMesh** and a texture.
 It demonstrates the lens distortion effect and how the shader works in real-time.